Home / Projects / Protected States of Quantum Matter

 Project Insights

-Abstract: State of the art transmon qubits rely on large capacitors which systematically improve their coherence due to reduced surface loss participation However this approach increases both the footprint and the parasitic cross coupling and is ultimately limited by radiation losses a potential roadblock for scaling up quantum processors to millions
+Abstract: State-of-the-art transmon qubits rely on large capacitors, which systematically improve their coherence due to reduced surface-loss participation.
+However, this approach increases both the footprint and the parasitic cross-coupling and is ultimately limited by radiation losses - a potential roadblock for scaling up quantum processors to millions of qubits.
+In this

-Abstract: Currently available quantum processors are dominated by noise which severely limits their applicability and motivates the search for new physical qubit encodings In this work we introduce the inductively shunted transmon a weakly flux tunable superconducting qubit that offers charge offset protection for all levels and a 20 fold reduction
+Abstract: Currently available quantum processors are dominated by noise, which severely limits their applicability and motivates the search for new physical qubit encodings.
+In this work, we introduce the inductively shunted transmon, a weakly flux-tunable superconducting qubit that offers charge offset protection for all levels and a 20-fold reduction in flux